niklaslong/matrix-elixir-sdk/README.md

 ## Basic Usage

-Here is an example to login with username and password.ikyut
+Here is an example to login with username and password:

 ```elxiir
 iex(1)> url = "https://matrix.org"